gbeckers/Darr/docs/tutorial.rst

     x = map(ltoh, read(fid, Float64, (1024, 2)));
     close(fid);

-Such code can also be generated on the fly:
+Such code can also be generated on the fly, for immediate copy-pasting to work on your array in a different environment:

 .. code:: python